You Can't Change What You Can't See - Make a Process Visible

 • How do you know the process is successful?

-The person you’re encouraging will start to get it.
-They’ll discover how a process decomposes into sub-processes, activities and tasks.
-They will recognize steps that used to make sense but now don’t add value.
+The person you are encouraging will start to get it.
+They will discover how a process decomposes into sub-processes, activities and tasks.
+They will recognize steps that used to make sense but now do not add value.
 They end up with a map that’s ready to use as the base for improvement.

 The most important product is the competence of the process owner to make their process visible.